BoJack Horseman: Season 5

 Keeping up with the performance of previous seasons, the fifth season received widespread acclaim.
 Based on 48 reviews, the season has an approval rating of 98% with average rating of 9.3/10 on Rotten Tomatoes.
 The website's critics consensus is, "BoJack Horseman continues confidently down the thematic rabbit hole with a fresh and poignant season that's as devastating as it is hilarious."
 On Metacritic, it holds a score of 92 out of 100 based on 6 reviews.
-Indiewire gave the season an "A" calling it another brilliant season and saying the series has become so great that it is "beyond reproach".
+IndieWire gave the season an "A" calling it another brilliant season and saying the series has become so great that it is "beyond reproach".
 Multiple critical reviews have praised the episode "Free Churro", calling it one of the series' best episodes and giving it Emmy buzz for both the writing and Will Arnett's monologue.
 Les Chappell of The A.V.
 Club observed that the episode "The Dog Days Are Over", in which Diane Nguyen takes an impromptu trip to Hanoi, can be seen as a commentary on the "identity crisis elements" of having the Vietnamese-American character Diane voiced by a white actress.

 Season 6

 The sixth season has also received wide acclaim.
+On Rotten Tomatoes, the season holds a 96% approval rating with an average rating of 9.2/10 based on 55 reviews, with a critics' consensus that reads: "Bittersweet and brilliant to the very end, BoJack Horseman's final season manages to keep surprising viewers with its empathy and depth, solidifying its place as one of TV's greatest offerings."
+On Metacritic, the first part of season six holds a score of 93 out of 100 based on 6 reviews, while the second part holds a score of 91 out of 100 based on eight reviews.
 Jen Chaney of Vulture called it "more clever, intelligent, and multilayered than 95 percent of comedies on television or any other platform".
-On Rotten Tomatoes, the season holds a 96% approval rating with an average rating of 9.2/10 based on 54 reviews, with a critics' consensus that reads: "Bittersweet and brilliant to the very end, BoJack Horseman's final season manages to keep surprising viewers with its empathy and depth, solidifying its place as one of TV's greatest offerings."
-On Metacritic, the first part of season six holds a score of 93 out of 100 based on 6 reviews, while the second part holds a score of 91 out of 100 based on 8 reviews.

 Legacy

 BoJack Horseman has been considered by multiple critics to be one of the best animated shows of all time.
-It received acclaim during its run for its existential plot lines and realistic take on depression, drug addiction, alcoholism, and celebrity status.
-Its ensemble cast has been praised for their voice performances.